US STOCKS-Wall St rises on better-than-feared jobs report, easing Sino-U.S. tension

 "The disconnect between sanguine financial markets and an imploding real economy grows larger by the day as bets for more and more stimulus are leading Wall Street to turn a blind eye to how catastrophic economic data really are," said Marios Hadjikyriacos, investment analyst at online broker XM.
 Also lifting the mood on Friday, Beijing said Sino-U.S. trade negotiators had agreed to improve the atmosphere for the implementation of a Phase 1 deal, days after President Donald Trump threatened to impose new tariffs.

-But Cognizant Technology Solutions Corp fell 3.5% after the IT services and outsourcing firm warned of weak demand this year.
+Boeing Co rose 3.3% as Chief Executive Officer David Calhoun said in a interview with Fox Business News that the planemaker expects to start production of grounded 737 MAX jet this month.
+But Cognizant Technology Solutions Corp fell 4% after the IT services and outsourcing firm warned of weak demand this year.

+Advancing issues outnumbered decliners by a 5.51-to-1 ratio on the NYSE and a 3.65-to-1 ratio on the Nasdaq.
+The S&P index recorded six new 52-week highs and no new low, while the Nasdaq recorded 43 new highs and one new low.

 ALSO READ